Glioma: Prognosis

-Prognosis of gliomas is given in relation to what grade (as scored by the World Health Organization system) of tumour the patient presents with.
-Typically, any tumour presenting as above WHO grade I (i.e. a malignant tumour as opposed to a benign tumour) will have a prognosis resulting in eventual death, varying from years (WHO grade II/III) to months (WHO grade IV).
+Prognosis of gliomas is given in relation to what grade (as scored by the World Health Organization system) of tumor the patient presents with.
+Typically, any tumor presenting as above WHO grade I (i.e. a malignant tumor as opposed to a benign tumor) will have a prognosis resulting in eventual death, varying from years (WHO grade II/III) to months (WHO grade IV).
 Prognosis can also be given based on cellular subtype, which may also impact prognosis.

 Low grade

 For low-grade tumors, the prognosis is somewhat more optimistic.
 Patients diagnosed with a low-grade glioma are 17 times as likely to die as matched patients in the general population.

 The age-standardized 10-year relative survival rate was 47% according to research in 2014.
 One study reported that low-grade oligodendroglioma patients have a median survival of 11.6 years; another reported a median survival of 16.7 years.
-Unfortunately, approximately 70% of low-grade (WHO grade-II) will progress to high-grade tumours within 5–10 years Grade II gliomas, despite often being labeled as benign, are considered a uniformly fatal illness.
+Unfortunately, approximately 70% of low-grade (WHO grade-II) will progress to high-grade tumors within 5–10 years Grade II gliomas, despite often being labeled as benign, are considered a uniformly fatal illness.